czgarrett/CZGTextureCreator/README.md

 CZGTextureCreator
 =================

-CZGTextureCreator is a cocos2d-based class that allows you to draw multiple images, then packs them into a single CCTexture so that they can be used in batch nodes.
+CZGTextureCreator is a cocos2d-based class that allows you to draw multiple images or Core Text frames.
+It then packs them into a single CCTexture2D so that they can be used in batch nodes.

 Overview:
 ---